jlapeyre/mext/README.md

 * Standardized, automatic, error messages.
 No extra coding required.

-* Support 'attributes': e.g. for each function to switch between raising error or returning input form, or printing warning.
+* Support "attributes": e.g. for each function to switch between raising error or returning input form, or printing warning.
 Attributes also control argument evaluation.
+This is modeled on Mathematica.

-* Option 'compile' to automatically compile lambda functions passed as arguments.
+* Option "compile" to automatically compile lambda functions passed as arguments.
 Used in many functions listed below.

-aex:
+#### aex

-* expressions stored as lisp arrays, rather than lisp lists.
+`aex` provides expressions stored as lisp arrays, rather than lisp lists.

-* advantage is that `random access' is O(1), rather than O(n).
+* The main advantage is that `random access` is `O(1)`, rather than `O(n)`.

 * Many functions included in mext packages.
 These usually use standard lisp lists for input and output, unless aex is requested.
 A main goal